couchbaselabs/docs-ng/content/query-language/concepts.markdown

 ##Attributes and Paths

 In traditional relational database attributes are in table rows and each record is represented by a table row.
 Attributes in the document-oriented data model are actually fields in a JSON document.
-As simple document representing beers:
+As simple document representing a customer:

     {
         "id": "7983345",
-        "name": "Takayama Pale Ale",
-        "brewer": "Hida Takayama Brewing Corp."
+        "name": "Liam Kilpatrick",
+        "type": "retail"
         ....
     }

-This makes N1QL a unique querying language compared to SQL.
-In order to navigate nested data in documents, N1QL supports the concepts of *paths*.
-A path uses a *dot notation* syntax and provides the logical location of an attribute within a document:

 A document field can contain nested data structures such as arrays and hashes; within an array or hash, you can further nest data.
-For example, consider a more complex document:
+For example, consider a more complex document representing a customer order:

     {
-        "id": "7983345",
-        "name": "Takayama Pale Ale",
-        "brewer": "Hida Takayama Brewing Corp.",
-        "reviews" : [
+      "type": "customer-order",
+      "grand_total": 1000,
-            {
+      "billTo": {
-                "reviewer" : "Takeshi Kitano",
-                "publication" : "Outdoor Japan Magazine",
-                "date": "3/2013"
-            }
+         "street": "123 foo",
+         "state": "CA",
+      },
-            {
+      "shipTo": {
-                "reviewer" : "Moto Ohtake",
-                "publication" : "Japan Beer Times",
-                "date" : "7/2013"
-            }
+         "street": "123 foo",
+         "state": "CA"
+      },
+      items: [
+        { "productId": "coffee", "qty": 1 },
+        { "productId": "tea", "qty": 1 }
       ]
     }

+This makes N1QL a unique querying language compared to SQL.
+In order to navigate nested data in documents, N1QL supports the concepts of *paths*.
+A path uses a *dot notation* syntax and provides the logical location of an attribute within a document:

+    orders.shipTo.street

-You use a path either with an array element, or hash key in order to get to attributes within the data structure.
-For example, to get the names of reviewers, you would provide this path in a query:
+This path refers to the value for 'street' in the 'billTo' object.
+You use a path with a arrays or nested objects in order to get to attributes within the data structure.
+You can also use array syntax in your path:

-    x.x
+    orders.items[0].productId

+Will result in the item 'coffee' as this is the 'productID' for the first array element under 'items'.

+Paths enable you to find and extract data out of document structures without having to get the entire document or handle it with application log.
+Any document data can be requested and only the relevant information in the document will be returned to your application; this reduces bandwidth required by your request.

 ##Queries and Result Sets